-English School Uniform: Activities
+English Schools: Activities

-Figure 1.-Computers have become an important element of the modern school.
+Figure 1.--Computers have become an important element of the modern school.
 There are wide variations in how schools are equipped and how computers are used.
 Most English schools have at least one computer room, depending on the size of the school.
 A reader writes, "It seems strange seeing the boys in this photograph wearing brown shorts rather than the traditional grey or navy blue as part of their uniform.
 I wonder why the school didn't use a brown blazer with say yellow piping, which I feel would have looked better than the blue blazers they are wearing."
 HBC note: Computers can play tricks on colors.
 The boys here are wearing grey short trousers

-Schools spons0r a wide range of other activities, including basketry, carpentry, chess, choir, computers, cooking, debate, dramatics, electronics, fishing, model building, music, railroading, rilfelry, and much more.
+Schools sponsor a wide range of other activities, including basketry, carpentry, chess, choir, computers, cooking, debate, dramatics, electronics, fishing, model building, music, railroading, rilfelry, and much more.
 The activities offer depend in part on the type of school.
 Some of these activities are associated with the academic program.
 Other activies are extra-curricular activities which are given varying degrees of emphasis at different schools.
 Some of these events required some specialized gear.
 The boys for others more associated with classroom activities commonly just wore their everyday school uniform.
 Some classess such as sciuence or art may require some sirt of smock or protective clothing.

 Art